Vikipalu

-Most of the village's territory is covered with forest.
-River Aavoja flows through the village.
+Most of the village's territory is forested.
+The Aavoja River flows through the village.

 Vikipalu has a station on the Elron western route.
-It was established in 1939 and named "Lahinguvälja" (Estonian for "Battlefield") to commemorate the Battle of Kehra (4 January 1919).
-1957–2009 it bore the name of "Vikipalu".
+It was established in 1939 and named Lahinguvälja (Estonian for 'battlefield') to commemorate the Battle of Kehra (4 January 1919).
+From 1957 to 2009 it was named Vikipalu.
 In May 2009 its original name was restored.